TrossenRobotics/dobot_cr_cobots_docs/docs/tcpip_protocol/functions.rst

 User: indicates the User index 0 to 9.
 The default value is the last used value.
 Tool: Tool index 0 to 9.
 The default value is the last used value.

+Move 10 mm relative to the current end position in the X, Y, and Z directions.
+Movement will be smooth in the Cartesian space.

 ::

     RelMovLTool(10,10,10,0,0,0,0)